KivalEvan/BeatSaber-MapCheck/README.md

 Map tools to spot specific error, and map stats per each difficulty in one place.

 ## How to use
 Visit the [github.io page](https://kivalevan.github.io/BeatSaber-MapCheck/) or download a copy and run `index.html` locally on any browser.
-Tools available within collapsible and explanation on what it is and how to use it below.
+Tools available within collapsible.

 ## Limitations
 * Local zip file only